hmartiro/selfgraph/README.md

 graph database, the [scikit-learn](http://scikit-learn.org/) machine learning package, and the [nltk](http://www.nltk.org/) NLP library.

-Note: Selfgraph is a command-line tool and pre-alpha.
+**Note:** Selfgraph is a command-line tool and pre-alpha.
-Contact the authors if you are interested.
+Contact the authors if you are interested in trying it out.

 ### Paper
 Selfgraph started as a final project for